marcorosenbaum/cv-website/README.md

 ## Website still in building process

-This website represents my cv in a dynamic, playable and entertaining way.
+This website represents my cv.
+And my work.

-Enjoy getting to know more about me!
+There is also a 3d globe representing my travel in 2022/2023